-On January 30, 2022, France 3's Ô la belle vie featured Montpellier's Faculty of Medicine in a special program.
-Available to watch again, you can discover the history of this prestigious educational institution, which dates back 800 years, and find out the latest news.
+On January 30, 2022, the France 3 program *Ô la belle vie* featured the Montpellier Faculty of Medicine in a special episode.
+Available on demand, you can learn about the history of this renowned center of learning, which has been in existence for 800 years, and its latest developments.

-Follow Professor Gérald Chanques and Sophie Jovillard as they discover the treasures of our Faculty!
+Join Professor Gérald Chanques and Sophie Jovillard as they take you on a tour of our Faculty’s treasures!

-As part of the program Ô la Belle Vie, join Professor Gérald Chanques on a journey to discover the inner workings of the world's oldest medical school still in operation.
-Rabelais, Rondelet, and the faculty's iconic locations will hold no more secrets for you.
-Combining art and technological advances, the program will focus on robotics and the work of ceramicist Isabelle Doblas Coutaud, who depicts anatomy through her art.
-It will also be an opportunity to take a short trip to the Jardin des Plantes with Cédric Matet, creator of the exhibition "L'Humain dans son Jardin" (Humans in their Garden).
+As part of the program *Ô la Belle Vie*, join Professor Gérald Chanques as he takes you on a journey to explore the inner workings of the world’s oldest medical school still in operation.
+Rabelais, Rondelet, and the school’s iconic landmarks will hold no more secrets for you.
+Combining art and technological innovation, the program will explore topics such as robotics and the work of ceramicist Isabelle Doblas Coutaud, who depicts anatomy through her art.
+Plus, you’ll get to take a quick trip to the Jardin des Plantes with Cédric Matet, creator of the exhibition“L’Humain dans son Jardin.”

-Ô la Belle Vie – Medicine in Montpellier, an art form, produced by Grand Angle Production and France Télévisions.
+Ô la Belle Vie – Medicine in Montpellier: A True Art, produced by Grand Angle Production and France Télévisions.

-Presented by Sophie Jovillard.
-Broadcast on Sunday, January 30, 2022, and available for replay here
+Hosted by Sophie Jovillard.
+Aired on Sunday, January 30, 2022, and available to watch on demand here

-The final official event of the Faculty's 800th anniversary celebrations, the Montpellier Academy of Sciences and Letters Symposium will focus on the theme of "Medicine and Humanism."
-This article provides details of the program for this event, which is open to all upon presentation of a health pass.
+As the final official event marking the Faculty’s 800th anniversary, the Symposium of the Montpellier Academy of Sciences and Letters will focus on the theme “Medicine and Humanism.”
+This article provides the program for this event, which is open to everyone upon presentation of a health pass.

-Practical information
+Practical Information

-The conference is free and open to all.
+The conference is free and open to the public.
 Admission is free, subject to availability.
-It will be held in the Rabelais room, 27 boulevard Sarrail in Montpellier (tram 1-2, Comédie stop).
+It will be held in the Rabelais Room at 27 Boulevard Sarrail in Montpellier (Tram 1-2, Comédie stop).

-Conference program
+Conference Program

-The Montpellier Academy of Sciences and Letters is organizing a two-day symposium on the theme of "Medicine and Humanism," approached from multiple angles: historical, ethical, social, and environmental.
+The Montpellier Academy of Sciences and Letters is hosting a two-day symposium on the theme “Medicine and Humanism,” exploring the topic from multiple perspectives: historical, ethical, social, and environmental.

 • Friday, December 3 – morning